 How Courts Work

-Learn about the courts that hear family law matters in Clark County, who you might meet at the courthouse, and how family court cases move through the courts.
+Learn about the courts that hear family law matters in Clark County and how family court cases move through the courts.

 The court you will appear in most often as part of your family law matter is the district court.
 The Family Division of the Eighth Judicial District Court is where family matters are initially heard and resolved in Clark County.
 There are 20 family court judges in Clark County who are randomly assigned to hear every family court matter.
 Visit the District Court page to learn more.

 FYI!Local court rules require all family court matters between the same parties to be assigned to the same judge.
 This is known as the “one judge, one family” rule.
 All child support cases, protection order cases, divorce and custody matters, etc. involving the same parties are assigned to the same judge to oversee.
 A hearing master or commissioner may hear some matters, but ultimately, all cases are overseen by the same district court judge to provide consistency.

 If a party wants to challenge an order issued by the district court, an appeal can be made to the Nevada Supreme Court.
 The Nevada Supreme Court is the state's highest court, and has the power to hear the case or assign the case to the Nevada Court of Appeal.
 The appellate court does not re-try the case, but instead determines if legal errors were made by the District Court.
 Visit the Nevada Supreme Court page to learn more.